-place where the difference between government housing and squatters blurs into what the United Nations Human Settlements Programme defines as a slum-"a heavily populated urban area characterised by substandard housing and squalor" with "inadequate access to safe water, sanitation and other infrastructure, poor structural quality of housing, overcrowding, and insecure residential status".
+place where the difference between government housing and squatters blurs into what the United Nations Human Settlements Programme defines as a slum-"a heavily populated urban area characterised by substandard housing and squalor" with "inadequate access to safe water, sanitation and other infrastructure, poor structural quality of housing, overson fell into the canal. crowding, and insecure residential status".

-The people who live in rented

-government housing do not conceal their disdain for the squatters.
+The people who live in rented government housing do not conceal their disdain for the squatters.